MoolahDapps/CryptoBunny/README.md

-** Please note tis repo only contains the smart contracts for crypto bunnys, if you would like the frontend files to build the dapp locally please contact @Larakitty#8838 on discord.
+** Please note this repo only contains the smart contracts for crypto bunnys, if you would like the frontend files to build the dapp locally please contact @Larakitty#8838 on discord.

 ## Crypto Bunnys